anahitaafsh/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-2-file_search.md

 ## Lab Exercise

-    1. Open the **shared/datasheet/contoso-tents-datasheet.pdf** file from VS Code.
+    1. Open the **shared/datasheet/contoso-tents-datasheet.pdf** file.
 The PDF file includes detailed product descriptions for the tents sold by Contoso.

     2. **Review** the file’s contents to understand the information it contains, as this will be used to ground the agent’s responses.